yycdavid/TilerVerify/README.md

 Can you make the error bound tighter in this framework: grid size against error

 In a reasonable setting and a reasonable input space, our method can give a bound of 5 percent of the input range.

-- Cumulative histogram plot
+- Cumulative histogram plot (DONE)
-- Difference between upper and lower bound
+- Difference between upper and lower bound (DONE)
+- Add 95% and 99% vertical lines to the cumulative plot (DONE)
 - 0.05 run
 - Write
 - add pixel-wise noise